 Who does 5G benefit?

 Remote workers/off-site job locations

 SEE: The 10 worst things about working from home (free PDF) (TechRepublic)

-Internet of Things (IoT) devices
+Internet of Things (IoT) devices and networks

-City centers, office buildings, arenas, and stadiums
+Smart cities, office buildings, arenas, and stadiums

 - Why 5G will revolutionize college campus technology (TechRepublic)